Justintime50/pullbug/README.md

 </div>

-Pull Bug can be run on a cron to notify you on Slack of all open pull and merge requests from GitHub or GitLab.
+Pull Bug can be run on a cron to notify you on Slack or Rocket Chat of all open pull and merge requests from GitHub or GitLab.
 This tool ensures requests never go stale as it constantly bugs you to merge or close your work.
 This is perfect for finding old stale requests and staying on top of current ones.

 ## Install